-Some safety features integrated in zero turn mowers are automatic chokes and kill switches to prevent accidents in case the mower malfunctions.
+Some safety features integrated into zero-turn mowers are automatic chokes and kill switches to prevent accidents if the mower malfunctions.

 Capabilities and limitations of zero-turn mowers

-Zero turn mowers are also built in such a way that it can also cover narrow and small spaces.
+Zero-turn mowers are also built in such a way that it can also cover narrow and small spaces.
 You can easily avoid road obstructions and hindrances.
-This is one of their advantages from lawn tractors with cutting blades installed under.
+This is one of the advantages of lawn tractors with cutting blades installed.

-Fertilizer spreaders can also be attached to zero turn lawn mowers as an additional accessory as well as collection bags and dethatchers.
-It is safe to say that it is one of the , if not the most, versatile type of lawn mower in the market.
+Fertilizer spreaders can also be attached to zero-turn lawn mowers as an additional accessory, as well as collection bags and dethatchers.
+It is safe to say that it is one of the, if not the most, versatile types of lawn mowers on the market.

-It’s important that you are well-informed of the operations and the mechanisms of a zero-turn mower so you are able to successfully handle one.
-Take note of all its advantages and disadvantages and rationalize whether or not it would really work for you before you make the purchase.
+You must be well informed of the operations and the mechanisms of a zero-turn mower, so you can successfully handle one.
+Take note of all its advantages and disadvantages and rationalize whether or not it would work for you before you make the purchase.

 How do you operate a zero-turn mower?